For availability of indoor accommodation see the link at the bottom of the page

 There is a fully fitted kitchen with a a range style cooker (gas hob and electric fan oven), a double sink, fridge, freezer and microwave.
 It is equipped with cooking utensils, crockery and cutlery for up to 30.

-The cabin also benefits from a WC and shower room.
+The main area of the cabin forms comfortable a sitting / dinning room equipped with various tables and chairs.
+The cabin also benefits from a single WC and shower room.

 Leading off from this Cabin is a large paved area available for games and other activities.